finger563/cbsat/docs/_sources/results.txt

 calculate :math:`R`, and can instead infer system stability by comparing the values of the buffer at any two period-offset times during the steady-state operation of the system, i.e. any :math:`t >= T_p`.
-This means that system stability check resolves to :math:`B[T_p] == B[2*T_p]`.
+This means that system stability check can resolve to :math:`B[T_p] == B[2*T_p]`.

 Comparison with NC/RTC